Hyperfoil/Horreum/README.md

 * private: available only to users who 'own' this data.

 In addition to these 3 levels, each row defines a random 'token': everyone who knows this token can read the record.
 This token should be reset any time the restriction level changes.
-On database level the token is set using `SET repo.token = ...` and the table policies allow read access when the token matches.
+On database level the token is set using `SET horreum.token = ...` and the table policies allow read access when the token matches.

 It is assumed that the repo will host data for multiple teams; each user is a member of one or more teams.